Mary K. Baumann

 Principal, McKean Media, San Francisco

-Bill Mulvihill joined The Atlantic in October 2014 as Associate Publisher based in New York City.
+Bill Mulvihill joined The Atlantic in October 2014 as Associate Publisher & VP, Sales based in New York City.
 Mulvihill joined the brand as it was closing in on a year for record audience and advertising growth.
-As associate publisher, Mulvihill oversees the global sales team and leads sales efforts across all platforms.
+The Atlantic repeated that feat again in 2015.
+As Vice President of Sales, Mulvihill oversees the global sales team and leads sales efforts across all platforms.
 Mulvihill has spent his career in publishing, and joined The Atlantic after more than three and a half years with Vanity Fair at Condé Nast, most recently as its national advertising director.
-Prior to joining Vanity Fair, Bill Mulvihill spent three years as East Coast Ad Director for Entertainment Weekly at Time Inc. Mulvihill also held leadership positions at Cookie Magazine at Condé Nast Publications, as well as The Week Magazine.
+Prior to joining Vanity Fair, Bill Mulvihill spent three years as East Coast Ad Director for Entertainment Weekly at Time Inc. Mulvihill also held senior positions at Cookie Magazine at Condé Nast Publications, as well as The Week Magazine.
 Mulvihill started his career at Chicago Tribune, where he held a variety of sales roles across divisions from 1998-2004.
 Mulvihill received his B.S. in Communications at Illinois State University.
 He currently resides in Manhattan.

 Michela O’Connor Abrams

-Michela O’Connor Abrams is President of Dwell Media, the award-winning media company founded in 2000 by Lara Deam.
-Michela’s thirteen years of leadership at Dwell has led to General Excellence at the National Magazine Awards, finalist in the corporate category for the prestigious National Design Awards, finalist for Folio’s Eddie and Ozzie Awards, and national recognition for both circulation growth and newsstand sales.
+Michela O’Connor Abrams is President and CEO of Dwell, the award-winning design brand founded in 2000 by Lara Deam.
+Michela’s thirteen years of leadership at Dwell has led to General Excellence at the National Magazine Awards, top sponsored event honors at Folio’s Marketing Awards, finalist in the corporate category for the prestigious National Design Awards, finalist for Folio’s Eddie and Ozzie Awards, and national recognition for both circulation growth and newsstand sales.
 In 2005, she conceived and launched Dwell on Design.
-Now in its tenth year, it is the largest design show in the U.S.—expanding in 2014 to include Dwell on Design NY and hosting 31,000++ design professionals and enthusiasts at Dwell on Design LA.
+Now in its eleventh year, it was recently designated Folio’s best overall B2C event and is the largest design show in the U.S.—expanding in 2014 to include Dwell on Design N.Y. and hosting 31,000++ design professionals and enthusiasts at Dwell on Design L.A.
 She has led the development and growth of Dwell Media’s digital platforms including web, mobile, and tablet products, which were recognized as “#1 Most Innovative” in Affinity Research’s August 2011 survey.
-Michela herself was recognized as a “Corporate Visionary” among Folio’s 2014 Top Women in Media list.
-In 2012, she was honored with EWIP’s prestigious “Exceptional Woman in Publishing Award”.
+Ms. O'Connor Abrams herself was recognized as a “Corporate Visionary” among Folio’s 2014 Top Women in Media list, which is comprised of the most influential women in media.
+In 2012, she was honored with EWIP’s prestigious “Exceptional Woman in Publishing Award,” bestowed upon women leading and innovating in media.
 A few past recipients include Gloria Steinem, Maria Rodale, Lynn Povich, and Eleanor Clift.
 In 2005, Media Industry News honored Michela as their “Sales Leader of the Year,” and in 2011 she was recognized as an honored Alumni of the Year by her alma mater Cal Poly San Luis Obispo.
+Michela is a former President of the Board of Goodweave, Chairman of Home & Gift for Project Angel Food’s Divine Design and sits on the boards of MPA’s Independent Magazine Advisory Group and Linguastat, while also serving on the Board of Trustees for the Marin Horizon School.
+Ms. O’Connor Abrams lives in Mill Valley, California with her husband Alan, a wine entrepreneur, and their seventeen-year-old daughter, Taylor..

-Richard Stolley has been a reporter, writer, bureau chief, senior editor, and managing editor at Time Inc. since 1953.
+Richard Stolley was a reporter, writer, bureau chief, senior editor, and managing editor at Time Inc. from 1953-2015.
 He was the editor of three photographic histories, including the best-selling Life: Our Century in Pictures (1999).
 In 2013, he was a major contributor to the book Life: The Day Kennedy Died.
 In 1974, Stolley became the founding managing editor of People, and after eight years moved over to the managing editorship of the monthly Life.
 He then was editorial director of all Time Inc. magazines before being named senior editorial adviser in 1993.
-Stolley is the past president of the Overseas Press Club and the American Society of Magazine Editors.
-He is also a current member of the board of the Lensic Performing Arts Center in Santa Fe, NM and the board of advisers at Medill School of Journalism at Northwestern University, from which he earned a B.S. and an M.S. in journalism.
-He continues to write stories for such Time, Inc. publications as Time, Fortune, Real Simple, Entertainment Weekly and People.
+Stolley is the past president of the Overseas Press Club and the American Society of Magazine Editors (ASME).
+He is the recipient of many awards, including ASME’s Hall of Fame, the Deadline Club’s New York Journalism Hall of Fame, and the Magazine Publishers of America Henry Johnson Fisher Award for Lifetime Achievement.
+He is on the board of advisers at Medill School of Journalism at Northwestern University, from which he earned a B.S. and an M.S. in journalism.
+He continues to write stories for such Time, Inc. publications as Time, Fortune, Real Simple, Entertainment Weekly, and People.

 Professor of Organizational Behavior, Yale School of Management